vicki-carrica/NSMRL-Project/README.md

 ```
   - For more information, see https://numpy.org/install/

-### Add GUI.py to an IDE
+### Add GUI.py and getBattery.py to an IDE

 We used Visual Studio Code as the Integrated Development Environment (IDE) but any IDE that supports Python 3 should work as well.
 </br>
 For VS Code installation instructions, see https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022
 </br>
-Once you have an IDE, download GUI.py to your computer and open it using the ctrl + O shortcut
+Once you have an IDE, download GUI.py and getBattery.py to your computer and open the files using the ctrl + O shortcut

 ## Usage